mli/new-docs/Rsite/source/tutorial/CustomLossGluon.md

 ### What is contrastive Loss

 [Contrastive loss](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf) is a distance-based loss function.
-During training pairs of images are fed into a model.
-If the images are similar the loss function will return 0, otherwise 1.
+During training, pairs of images are fed into a model.
+If the images are similar, the loss function will return 0, otherwise 1.

 <img src="contrastive_loss.jpeg" width="400">